-TERM DEFINITION/EXPLANATION Acceptable Means Of Compliance This illustrates a means, but not the only means, by which a regulation can be met and a regulated entity may decide to show compliance by other means.
+TERM DEFINITION/EXPLANATION Acceptable Means Of Compliance As stated in the European Military Airworthiness Basic Framework Document (BFD), AMC illustrates a means, but not the only means, by which EMARs can be met and a regulated entity may decide to show compliance by other means.
 Hence only an Authority can agree alternatives to the published Acceptable Means Of Compliance.
 Acceptable Means of Compliance are strongly recommended practices and a justification will be required to the Authority if they are not followed.
 The burden of proof that a regulation is satisfied rests entirely with a regulated entity when alternatives are proposed to the Authority.
 Accountable Manager Person designated by the Approved Organisation and named in the Exposition, who is accountable to the National Military Airworthiness Authority for maintaining safety standards required by relevant European Military Airworthiness Requirements and any additional standards specified in the respective Exposition.
 Also a key figure who has influence within the organisation and the ability to make appropriate resource decisions to ensure compliance with airworthiness regulations.
 Addition The inclusion of further basic categories or sub-categories to a Military Aircraft Maintenance Licence that is already held by an individual.
 Adopt To transcribe, with no deviation, the requirements (European Military Airworthiness Requirements) into national regulations using English or the National Language(s).
 Advisory Material Advisory material provides interpretation of technical airworthiness requirements and standards to assist in understanding and implementation.
-It also provides guidance on methods and procedures the are in compliance with technical airworthiness requirements and standards.
+It also provides guidance on methods and procedures that are in compliance with technical airworthiness requirements and standards.
 Advisory material, including the described methods and procedures, is not mandatory and organisations may choose to follow other means of demonstrating compliance.
-Aircraft Any vehicle that is capable of atmospheric flight including the installed equipment (hardware and software).
-Aircraft Flight Manual An Aircraft Flight Manual is a manual, associated with the Military Type Certificate, containing limitations within which the aircraft is to be considered airworthy, and instructions and information necessary to the flight crew members for the safe operation of the aircraft.
+Aircraft Any machine that can derive support in the atmosphere from the reactions of the air others than the reactions of the air against the earth's surface Aircraft Flight Manual An Aircraft Flight Manual is a manual, associated with the Military Type Certificate, containing limitations within which the aircraft is to be considered airworthy, and instructions and information necessary to the flight crew members for the safe operation of the aircraft.
 Aircraft Maintenance Programme A document which describes or incorporates by reference the specific scheduled maintenance tasks and their frequency of completion, the associated maintenance procedures and related standard maintenance practices necessary to preserve the airworthiness of those aircraft to which it applies.
-Airworthiness The ability of an aircraft, or other airborne equipment or system, to operate in flight and on ground without significant hazard to aircrew, ground-crew, passengers (where relevant) or to other third parties.

-Edition Number: 1.3 Edition Date: 10 October 2017 Status: Approved Page 9 /16 EULIOH NUHDEL L.S EUILION Date.
-10 October 2017 Status, Applituted 1 au c 3 /10
+Edition Number: 1.4 Edition Date: 29 Jan.
+2021 Status: Approved Page 9 /16 EUROH NUMBER 1.4 EUIIIUII Dale.
+29 Jan.
+2021 Status, Applioved raue 3 /10 1